Brians200/KSP-Module-Adder/README.md

 KSP-Module-Adder
 ================

 This program is designed to assist with adding modules that mods create to existing parts, so I don't have to do it by hand.

-Currently, it adds:
+It will automatically generate a Module Manager file with the following additions.

 <ul>
 <li>MechJeb</li>